StephenSmith25/PythonFMU3/docs/index.md

 In no particular order, we plan to add support for:

-- Refactor Real, Integer ect .to match FMI3 specification
+- Refactor Float64, Integer ect .to match FMI3 specification
 - Support more variable types from FMI3
 - Improve array support
 - Add event mode